xbarin02/x3-compressor/ALGORITHM.md

 - last byte
 - no context (encode directly the index into the dictionary)

-The decision on which context to use is based on an estimate of the compression using unary and Golom-Rice coding.
+The decision on which context to use is based on an estimate of the compression using frequency of prior occurrence.